MicrosoftDocs/playfab-docs/playfab-docs/features/authentication/platform-specific-authentication/kongregate-unity.md

 ## Testing

 The only way you can truly test the integration is by uploading your prototype to Kongregate.

-Open the build window and make sure WebGL is selected **(1)**.
-Then open Player Settings **(2)**, as shown in the following picture:
+- Open the build window and make sure **WebGL** is selected **(1)** from your menu.
+- Then open the **Player Settings (2)** by selecting the button.

 ![Kongregate Build Settings](media/tutorials/kongregate-unity/kongregate-build-settings.png)

+Inside the **Player Settings** screen:

+- Locate the **Settings for WebGL** build.
-Inside player settings, locate the WebGL build settings.
-Ensure that you have a size set up correctly **(1)** and make sure to select the Kongregate Preloader Template **(2)**, as shown in the following picture:
+- Verify that you have the size set up correctly **(1)**.
+- Then select the **Kongregate Preloader Template (2)**.

 ![Kongregate WebGL Settings](media/tutorials/kongregate-unity/kongregate-webgl-settings.png)

 Build the application and open the build folder.

-You will end up with index.html and a bunch of other files (depending on Unity version).
-Take all the files except index.html and place them inside a zip archive, as shown in the following picture:
+- You will end up with **index.html** and a bunch of other files (depending on Unity version).
+- Take all the files except **index.html** and place them inside a zip archive, as shown in the example provided below.

 ![Unity build folder](media/tutorials/kongregate-unity/unity-build-folder.png)

-Use the URL you saved earlier to access your application upload page.
-Select index.html as your Game File **(1)**.
-Select the ZIP archive as Additional files **(2)**.
-Accept the licenses and hit upload:
+- Use the URL you saved earlier to access your application upload page.
+- Select **index.html** as your **Game File (1)**.
+- Then Select the ZIP archive as **Additional files (2)**.
+- Accept the licenses and upload.

 ![Kongregate application upload page](media/tutorials/kongregate-unity/kongregate-app-upload-page-add-files.png)

-Once the preview opens, you should be able to see your game live with the message changing.
-In the end, the message should indicate successful login through PlayFab.
+Once the preview opens, you should be able to see your game live as the message changes.

+At completion, the message should indicate successful login through PlayFab.

 At this point, you have successfully integrated PlayFab and Kongregate.